Skip to content

 Trekking Kit List

-This was my first trekking adventure which meant I spent months researching what kit to bring.
+This was my first trekking adventure, which meant I spent months researching what kit to bring.
 And in particular, what is needed to tackle the Nepalese Himalayas?
-Even though picking the perfect season helps minimize poor weather, you never know in the mountains!
-So it’s wise to pack wet weather gear and have a layering system as it is pretty changeable!
+Even though picking the perfect season helps minimise poor weather, you never know in the mountains!
+So it’s wise to pack wet weather gear and have a layering system, as it is pretty changeable!
 The mornings are crisp and cool before the sun enters the valley and warms you up.
-The main kit to purchase was the trekking backpack where I chose the Osprey Atmos AG 50 (review here).
-The rest of the kit was for cold weather such as a 4-season sleeping bag, merino wool base layers, winter gloves and medicines such as Diamox and Water purification tablets.
-All this kit was tested on the Annapurna Circuit and the Ultimate Trekking Kit List was created.

 Annapurna Trek Packing